meng-ucalgary/seng-637-assignment-5/Assignment5-ReportTemplate.md

 ## Video demo

-Link to the video demonstration of reliability assessment and is _TBA_.
+Link to the video demonstration of reliability assessment is [here](https://youtu.be/AJ92UJkDHzY).

 ## Assessment using Reliability Growth Testing